 These books aren’t the very first step you should take into the language; your first few minutes of Serbian learning should be spent with the minimalist language learning method, of course!
 Get down those classic, beautiful, ridiculous bits of culture that will make you sound like a local in Croatian, Bosnian, and Serbian first.
 After that, these books are great — whether you want to prepare for a short trip, others, for embarking on a lifelong use of the language.

 Of course no language guide, no matter how good, should be used on its own.
 You should also get the help of private teachers and/or free language exchanges (for example through Italki), as I discuss in my guide to effective language learning.
 And you’ll eventually want to work in newspapers, YouTube videos, movies, and more.

 - Other Books to Consider

-- A Difficult Academic Textbook: Bosnian, Croatian, Serbian, a Textbook: With Exercises and Basic Grammar (Ronelle Alexander and Ellen Elias-Bursac)
+- A Quality Academic Textbook: Bosnian, Croatian, Serbian, a Textbook: With Exercises and Basic Grammar (Ronelle Alexander and Ellen Elias-Bursac)

 - Beginner's Croatian (Aida Vidan and Robert Niebuhr)

 - Colloquial Serbian: The Complete Course for Beginners (Celia Hawkesworth)